Shawnee Mission East High School

 Shawnee Mission East High School is a public high school in Prairie Village, Kansas, United States, for grades 9 through 12.
 It is one of five high schools operated by the Shawnee Mission USD 512 school district.

 Shawnee Mission East High School was established in 1958 in order to serve the growing population of northeast Johnson County, Kansas.
 In January 1994, Shawnee Mission East began offering the International Baccalaureate program.

 Shawnee Mission East is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 6A division and are known as the Lancers.
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 History

 Shawnee Mission East High School was established in 1958 to serve the growing population of northeast Johnson County.
 In January 1994, Shawnee Mission East began offering the International Baccalaureate program.

 Academics

 Shawnee Mission East has been an IB World School since January 1994.

-According to Niche, Shawnee Mission East is #5 on the list of best public schools in Kansas, and #712 on the list of best public schools in the nation as of 2021.
-According to US News, Shawnee Mission East is #1,033 on the list of best high schools nationally, and #6 in Kansas (behind Sumner Academy).
 The school has reported a 98% graduation rate in 2021.